rschristopher/ischristtrue.com/src/truth.md

 There is indeed a patriarchal hierarchy which is the foundation for any and all truth claims.
-There is a normative system of power.
+There is a normative system of power and oppression.
 It indeed can't be otherwise.
 The patriarchy, it turns out, is real!
 And yet it doesn't seem to be man-made, it is in the fabric of reality.
+It's everywhere the empiricists look.
 On some level the postmodernists know this, and still reject it
  (and hence reject *truth* itself).